Probate Q&A Series

 Detailed Answer to Your Probate Responsibilities

-1. Filing the Petition: To begin probate, you file a petition with the clerk of superior court in the county where the deceased lived.
-You’ll submit the original will (if there is one) and a certified death certificate.
+1. Filing the Petition: To begin probate, you file an application or petition with the clerk of superior court in the county where the deceased lived.
+You’ll submit the original will (if there is one).
 See N.C.
 Gen. Stat. § 28A-13-2.

 2. Taking an Oath and Posting Bond: Unless the will waives bond, you’ll post a bond to protect the estate.
 You then take an oath to faithfully perform your duties.
 See N.C.
 Gen. Stat. § 28A-13-3.

-3. Notifying Heirs and Creditors: North Carolina law requires you to publish a notice to creditors in a local newspaper and send written notice to beneficiaries named in the will or heirs at law.
-Creditors have two years to file claims.
+3. Notifying Heirs and Creditors: North Carolina law requires you to publish a notice to creditors and send written notice to beneficiaries named in the will or heirs at law.
+Creditors generally have three months from the first publication of notice to present claims, subject to certain exceptions.
 See N.C.
 Gen. Stat. § 28A-16-1.

 4. Gathering and Valuing Assets: You identify bank accounts, real estate, investments, and personal property.
 You may need appraisals to determine fair market value at the date of death.

-5. Paying Debts, Taxes, and Expenses: You use estate assets to pay valid creditor claims, funeral expenses, administrative costs, and any estate or income taxes.
-North Carolina imposes an estate tax threshold.
-If the estate exceeds the threshold, you file an estate tax return with the Department of Revenue.
+5. Paying Debts, Taxes, and Expenses: You use estate assets to pay valid creditor claims, funeral expenses, administrative costs, and any applicable federal estate or income taxes.
+North Carolina does not impose a state estate tax.

 6. Managing Estate Property: Until distribution, you must manage and safeguard estate assets.
 This may include maintaining real property, renewing insurance, or managing investments.

-7. Preparing and Filing an Accounting: The court will require an accounting showing receipts, expenditures, fees, and distributions.
+7. Preparing and Filing an Inventory and Accounting: The court will require an inventory and may require an accounting showing receipts, expenditures, fees, and distributions.
 See N.C.
 Gen. Stat. § 28A-18-1.

-8. Distributing Assets: After court approval, you distribute remaining assets to beneficiaries or heirs according to the will or intestacy laws.
+8. Distributing Assets: After payment of claims and expenses and compliance with applicable procedures, you distribute remaining assets to beneficiaries or heirs according to the will or intestacy laws.
 See N.C.
 Gen. Stat. § 28A-25-1.

-9. Closing the Estate: Once distribution is complete, you file a final report.
-The court then discharges you from further duties.
+9. Closing the Estate: Once distribution is complete, you file a final account or closing document as required.
+The clerk may then discharge you from further duties.

 Key Steps at a Glance